 This tour discusses American Horror Story: Coven and Madame Delphine LaLaurie’s torture of slaves.
 Learn about the real-life tales that inspired some of Coven’s plot and discuss voodoo in New Orleans.

-This place was recommended by our Lyft driver because he liked the atmosphere more than Café du Monde.
-It’s a 9-minute walk from Café du Monde and you can order 3 beignets for $3.99.
-The beignets here appear a bit bigger than Café du Monde’s, and they also offer other breakfast/brunch options.
+Our Lyft driver recommended this place because he liked the atmosphere more than CafΓ© du Monde.
+It’s a 9-minute walk fromΒ CafΓ© du Monde and you can order 3 beignets for $3.99.
+The beignets here appear bigger than CafΓ© du Monde’s and offer other breakfast/brunch options.

 Cajun Seafood

-The Joint is a 10-minute walk from Studio Be, and known as one of the best barbecue restaurants around.
-That’s probably because they smoke their barbecue out back.
+The Joint is a 10-minute walk from Studio Be and is known as one of the bestΒ barbecue restaurants.
+That’s probablyΒ because they smokeΒ their barbecue out back.
 Besides the delicious food, the Joint also plays great music, they had 90’s-00’s hip-hop playing in the background.
 We enjoyed our food while also singing along to the music.

 Getting Around

-• Ridesharing : We used Lyft frequently throughout the trip and spent about $25 in total per person.
-From getting to the: French Quarter, other Wards in New Orleans and airport.
+- Ridesharing: We used Lyft frequently throughout the trip and spent about $25 in total per person.
+From getting to the: French Quarter, other Wards in New Orleans, and the airport.
 The cost of each trip from our Airbnb was roughly $6, besides the trip to the airport which was $20.
-I used Uber from the airport because Lyft wasn’t allowed to pickup passengers, which cost about $30.
+I used Uber from the airport because Lyft wasn’t allowed to pick up passengers, which cost about $30.
 Since I was traveling with my sister and a friend, it was cheaper when split three ways.

-• Walking: Based on where you’re staying, getting to the French Quarter might not be a daunting task.
-Our Airbnb to Bourbon street was around a 30 minute walk.
-Once you’re in the French Quarter, everything is basically within walking distance.
+- Walking: Based on where you’re staying, getting to the French Quarter might not be a daunting task.
+Our Airbnb to Bourbon Street was around a 30-minute walk.
+Once you’re in the French Quarter, everything is essentially within walking distance.

 Things to note:

-• Public Transportation: There are streetcars in New Orleans that you can take, however it may not go to certain places you want to go in New Orleans.
-I definitely recommend checking their website to make the best judgement.
+- Public Transportation: There are streetcars in New Orleans that you can take, however, they might not go to certain places you want to go.
+I recommend checking their website to make the best judgment.

-• Airport transportation: I normally use public transportation to get to the city center since it’s usually a fast and cheap option.
-But after some research, I learned that while public transportation in New Orleans is cheap, it isn’t the most convenient.
-In fact, it’s rather slow and makes frequent stops.
-If you’re considering taking a taxi to the French Quarter, the fare is around $33 without a tip (for two passengers).
-Each person after two is an additional $15 – so in reality taking an Uber is the best/cheapest option.
+- Airport transportation: I normally use public transportation because it’s usually a fast and cheap option.
+But after some research, I learned that while public transportation in New Orleans is cheap, it isnβt the most convenient.
+In fact, itβs rather slow and makes frequent stops.
+If youβre considering taking a taxi to the French Quarter, the fare is around $33 without a tip (for two passengers).
+Each person after two is an additional $15 β so in reality taking an Uber is the best/cheapest option.

 Money

-Like any U.S. city, New Orleans can be somewhat expensive, especially if you’re eating out everyday.
-Also, if you decide to take Lyft or Uber frequently like we did, it definitely adds up.
-I would advise that you take out cash prior to landing in New Orleans.
+Like any U.S. city, New Orleans can be somewhat expensive, especially if you’re eating out every day.
+Also, if you decide to take Lyft or Uber frequently like we did, it adds up.
+I’d advise taking out cash before landing in New Orleans.
 I figured since it was a U.S. city I would find my bank (Bank of America) there.
-Unfortunately, however, I never saw any BOA ATM/branches.
+Unfortunately, I never saw any BOA ATM/branch.
 You’ll be fine with finding an ATM/branch if you have Chase and/or Capitol One.

 Safety